Expanding measures: Random walks and rigidity on homogeneous spaces: Recurrence, equidistribution, topology of homogeneous measures

 \subsection{Orbit closures and equidistribution}

-The proof of Theorem~\ref{thm;orbit} is similar to the proofs of the main results in~\cite{bq132}. \begin{proof}[Proof of Theorem~\textup{\ref{thm;orbit}}] Part (i) is an immediate consequence of (ii).
+The proof of Theorem~\ref{thm;orbit} is similar to the proofs of the main results in~\cite{bq132}. \begin{proof}[Proof of Theorem~\textup{\ref{thm;orbit}}] Provided $Y_x$ contains $x$, part (i) is an immediate consequence of~(ii).
 Moreover, taking a compactly supported and continuous test function, it is not hard to see that (ii) follows from (iii) by dominated convergence.

-Let us thus prove (iii).
+Let us thus prove (iii) with the additional property that $x\in Y_x$.
 For $\mu^{\N}$-a.e.~$(g_i)_i\in H^{\N}$, every weak* limit $\nu$ of the sequence $(\frac{1}{n}\sum_{k=0}^{n-1}\delta_{g_k\dotsm g_1x})_n$ of empirical measures is $\mu$-stationary by the Breiman law of large numbers (see~\cite[Corollary~3.3]{bq132}).
 By Theorem~\ref{thm;hgeneral} and Lemma~\ref{lem;no_mass}(ii), for $\mu^\N$-a.e.\ $(g_i)_i\in H^\N$ every such weak* limit is a probability measure on $X$.
 We restrict to a full measure set of $(g_i)_i$ where both these conclusions hold and let $\nu$ be a weak* limit of the sequence of empirical measures.

 Let $Y_0$ be a $\Gamma_\mu$-invariant homogeneous subspace of $X$ containing $x$ of minimal dimension.
 By Theorem~\ref{thm;rigidity} every ergodic component of $\nu$ is the homogeneous probability measure associated to an element of